calling all inventors!

 How to Enter

 All videos must be uploaded to YouTube.
-Officially enter the contest by sending an email to email@example.com with “2017 Inventor’s Challenge Contest Submission” in the subject line with a link to your video on YouTube by 11:59 pm PST on Friday, February 24, 2017.
+Officially enter the contest by sending an email to firstname.lastname@example.org with “2017 Inventor’s Challenge Contest Submission” in the subject line with a link to your video on YouTube by 11:59 pm PST on Friday, February 24, 2017 [extended to March 1, 2017].
 When sending the link to your video, you must do so from the same email address you used to register at inventorschallenge.org.

 You may enter an unlimited number of times, but you may not use an agency or automated system to enter.
 Imagination Foundation reserves the right to reject any additional entries or entries that do not comply with these Official Rules.
 By entering, you indicate your unconditional agreement to, and acceptance of, these Official Rules and Imagination Foundation’s decisions, which are final and binding.
 You cannot win a prize unless you comply with all requirements in these Official Rules.